lottetreg/lottetreg.github.io/_posts/2019-04-21-single-responsibility-principle.markdown

 _An important note: when we use the term "changes", we mean changes to the actual code of the class, not changes to the state of the object at run time._

-Let’s look at some code that violates SRP.
+Let’s look at some code that violates the SRP.
 I have a class in my Ruby implementation of Battleship that controls the flow of the game—it determines whose turn it is, tells the players to take their turns, and ends the game when a player has lost all of their ships.

 {% highlight ruby %}
 class Game